MicrosoftEdge/MSEdgeExplainers/PwaUriHandler/explainer.md

 ## Privacy Considerations

-The introduction of URI handling features carries a fingerprinting risk: a third party could build up a profile on a user if they can determine which PWAs that the user has installed on their device.

-As websites are currently unable to launch URI handlers through normal in-browser navigation, this is not an immediate privacy concern.
-Fingerprinting risks should be thoroughly examined when designing web APIs that activate URI handlers instead of performing in-browser navigation.
+As websites are currently unable to launch URI handlers through normal in-browser navigation, we do not anticipate third-party websites being able to leverage this API to detect which PWAs the user has installed.
+Although not an immediate privacy concern, fingerprinting risks should be thoroughly examined when designing web APIs that activate URI handlers instead of performing in-browser navigation.

 Native applications can already use OS APIs to enumerate installed applications on the user's system.
 For example, native applications in Windows can use the [FindAppUriHandlersAsync](https://docs.microsoft.com/en-us/uwp/api/windows.system.launcher.findappurihandlersasync) API to enumerate URI handlers.
 If PWAs register as OS level URI handlers in Windows, their presence would be visible to other applications.